squid-it/data-array-mapper/README.md

 ```

 ##### Specifying a different column name:
 It is possible to use a different column name in our mapped data result.
-To do this we can specify how we want to name
+To do this, we can specify how we want to name
 the new column.

 ```php